 Carve the turkey like an expert

 If you plan to carve the turkey at the table, place the turkey on a turkey platter and take it to the table, along with a sharpened carving knife and a meat fork.
 Traditionally the host of the meal carves the turkey for each guest.
+Slice the turkey beginning with the breast by slicing halfway up the breast.
+Slice straight down with an even stroke.
+The slice will fall free when the knife reaches the wing joint.
+Continue to slice the breast meat by starting the cut at a higher point each time and slicing down, perpendicular to the carcass.

 Put the cranberry sauce on the table